- Written by Terry Turner

 - Monthly premiums are based on your age when you first enrolled, but they go up as you get older.

-Shopping around could turn up a plan that better fits your needs.
+Shopping around for Medigap providers could turn up a plan that better fits your needs.
 But regardless of what type of plan you choose, premiums may still increase over time because of inflation or other factors not related to your age.

 Medigap Eligibility and Enrollment